 Figure 8: Comparison of weight-tuned adaptation modes with respect to the Free mode.
 The values show the difference between the given mode and the Free mode.
 The Iso mode was seen to perform similarly to the Free mode, as most values are close to 0, but the Iso-RS and RS performed worse.
 The mean differences were plotted over the boxplots for the cumulative dose distributions and the dose distributions at each individual scan.

-The modes using range shifters again delivered higher dose than the Free mode to the target and OARs.
-The Iso mode had a lower minimum dose in the CTV, which was also reflected by the lower V95 and V98 seen in table 2.
-The Iso mode also displayed lower dose to the larynx, but higher to the submandibular glands.
-However, the dose to OARs had a high dependency on the specific case, so no conclusion could be drawn for the difference here observed.
+The modes using range shifters delivered higher dose than the Free mode to the target and OARs.
+The Iso mode had a lower minimum dose in the CTV, which was also reflected by the lower V95 and V98 (see table 2).
+The Iso mode displayed lower dose to the larynx, but higher to the submandibular glands.
+However, the dose to OARs had a high dependency on the specific case so that no conclusion could be drawn regarding the differences.
 The comparisons performed on the individual scans’ dose distributions showed similar behavior as the cumulative distributions, but with higher variance.
 In conclusion, the Free mode performed better than the modes with the range shifters, as had already been indicated in the previous series of plots, and only slightly better than the Iso mode according to V95 and V98 in the CTV (table 2).
-The studied parameters did not yield any statisticallly significant difference between the Iso and the Free mode.
+The studied parameters did not yield any statistically significant difference between the Iso and the Free mode.

 3.4 Patients DVHs